healthdatasafe/demo-dr-form/README.md

 - Sees a short presentation of HDS including a link to HDS web site for more details.
 - Can register to HDS or Sign-in

-When signed in the patient sees a from to complete.
-If the patient is returning to the form he can update exsiting data.
+When signed in, the patient sees a from to complete.
+If the patient is returning to the form he can update existing data.

-- As an opt-in the patient can allow HDS to access non medical data in order to present HDS concept and capabilities during patient webinars.
+- As an opt-in the patient can allow HDS to access non-medical data in order to present HDS concept and capabilities during patient webinars.

 The patient also has a page to see who has or had access to his data.

-The doctor has a page where he can see individual's data and aggregated data and export it
+The doctor has a page where he can see individual's data and aggregate data and export it

 ## Logic drafting

 Based on [Pryv.io](https://api.pryv.com)

-- Dr has an HDS "controlling account" where the credentials to access to patient's data will be kept
+- Dr has an HDS "controlling account" where the credentials to access the patient's data will be kept
-- The link sent to patient contains the necessary credentials to
+- The link sent to the patient contains the necessary credentials to
   - Get the list of specific questions (for the doctor)
   - Allow patients to post credentials to access their data